 Hitting the beach for vacation is an annual ritual for some while a new experience for others.
 Whether it’s your first trip or fiftieth, it’s filled with expectations of sandy feet, salty sea air, relaxation and fun.
 Set up your beach chair on the quintessential Pacific coast, add a dash of city flare along the Eastern Seaboard, or travel to the southernmost point in the continental United States.
-Each destination provide for family fun, sightseeing activities, beachcombing, sunset watching, good eats and sandcastle building delight.
-You can get your fill of ice cream treats, laughter and relaxation in abundance.
-Regardless of coast or latitudinal degree, time in these US beach destinations will add magical moments to your memory bank.
+Each destination provides family fun, sightseeing activities, beachcombing, sunset watching, good eats, and sandcastle building delight.
+You can get your fill of ice cream treats, laughter, and relaxation in abundance.
+Regardless of the coast or latitudinal degree, time in these US beach destinations will add magical moments to your memory bank.
 Feel the grains of sand run over your toes and take in the medicinal benefits of salt air and vitamin D at these fun-filled US beach destinations.

 Santa Monica, California

 For sightseeing opportunities, head to Third Street Promenade set a few blocks back from the beach.
-Stroll through the pedestrian only cobblestone streets viewing the buskers, listening to music, stopping for a coffee or cold-pressed juice, or shopping the endless display of stores along the way.
+Stroll through the pedestrian-only cobblestone streets viewing the buskers, listening to music, stopping for a coffee or cold-pressed juice, or shopping the endless display of stores along the way.
 If you’re feeling up for a great walk or bike ride, head directly towards the cement footpath as it winds its way to the markets of Venice Beach.
-Regardless of the season, thousands of visitors flock to Santa Monica for it’s beachside community.
+Regardless of the season, thousands of visitors flock to Santa Monica for its beachside community.

 San Diego, California

 If you’re headed to New England for a vacation, consider the northeast corridor to combine city and surf.
 Chowdah (chowder), lobstah (lobster) and beah (beer) are words bantered around when discussing Boston.
 Throw in beaches and you’ve got a complete vacation.
-The city alone holds a lifetime of history, blends architecture with design, houses endless markets, hosts an historic marathon and boasts heaps of universities within and around its limits.
+The city alone holds a lifetime of history, blends architecture with design, houses endless markets, hosts a historic marathon, and boasts heaps of universities within and around its limits.
 Constitutional history abounds with a visit to the Boston Tea Party Ships & Museum while sports fans glimmer with glee cheering on their Red Sox in the presence of Boston’s historic ballpark’s green monster.
 Whether you follow the city’s painted red line and walk the Freedom Trail, take in the sights through the Old Town Trolley, spend an afternoon at Faneuil Hall or let your taste buds lead you through Little Italy, the city promises treats for all ages.

-Many city beaches are attainable by public transport, the ‘T’ as it’s called by locals.
+Many city beaches are attainable by public transport, like the ‘T’ as it’s called by locals.
 Revere Beach and other local beaches are complete with sun, sand, piers and summer entertainment and make for an easy short day trip.
 A longer day trip takes you to Ipswich’s Crane Beach or searching for whales off the coastline of Gloucester.
 Or you could make like a true Bostonian and head to the Cape.
 Summer is high season at the beaches of New England.
 Martha’s Vineyard, Nantucket and Cape Cod are widely known, world-renowned destinations ready and waiting for you.
 Take a ferry, soak in the view from the water and listen as the sounds of the Cape draw you in.
 With beautiful resorts, excellent restaurants, highly acclaimed chefs, and often well-known celebrities summering at the Cape, this peninsula south of Boston is a haven for vacationers.

 Long Beach, New York